 Although the government shutdown is focusing on the financial hardship to federal workers, this problem is not unique to them.
 In summary, 5 financial lessons from the government shutdown we all should learn are:

-If you are one of the majority of Americans that would also be unprepared for a financial setback, consider making some changes so you can have peace of mind.
+If you are one of the majority of Americans who would also be unprepared for a financial setback, consider making some changes so you can have peace of mind.

 If you want to remember this article, pin it to your favorite Pinterest board.